jmooring/hugo-docs/content/en/content-management/front-matter.md

 : (`string`) The date that the page was last modified.
 Note that the TOML format also supports unquoted date/time values.
 See the [dates](#dates) section for examples.
 Access this value from a template using the [`Lastmod`] method on a `Page` object.

 layout
-: (`string`) Provide a template name to [target a specific template],  overriding the default [template lookup order].
-Set the value to the base file name of the template, excluding its extension.
+: (`string`) A custom layout name to target a specific template.
+For example, set the value to `foo` to use `layouts/foo.html` when rendering the current page.
 Access this value from a template using the [`Layout`] method on a `Page` object.

 linkTitle
 : (`string`) Typically a shorter version of the `title`.
 Access this value from a template using the [`LinkTitle`] method on a `Page` object.